All of our content is written by humans, not robots. Learn More

 &

-Gabe TurnerChief Editor
+Gabe Turner Chief Editor

-Last Updated Jan 2, 2024
+Last Updated May 30, 2024

 Most of us have some knowledge about firewalls.
 We know that firewalls are one of the building blocks of digital security.
 We know that they protect us from harmful files, malware, and network connections.
 And lastly, we know that we need them to stay safe online.

 What many don’t know, however, is that there’s more than one type of firewall, and your overall digital security depends on which type you choose to use.
+Our cybersecurity experts are here to zero in on one specific type of firewall that can help keep your connections secure.

 This guide is a crash course on a popular type of firewall called an SPI firewall.
 What does SPI stand for?
 How does the firewall work?
-Is it better than other types of firewall?
+Is it better than other types of firewalls?
 We’ll answer all those questions and more, so keep reading.

 What Does the SPI in SPI Firewall Stand For?